CivicTechWR/WRvotes/docs/index.md

 Also, check
 out our [resource pages](./resources).
 They contain lots of good background information about the election.
-If you don't know what is going on, or why you should care, you will find some answers here.
+If you don't know what is going on, or why you should care, you will find answers here.

 <script src="https://embed.github.com/view/geojson/CivicTechWR/WRvotes/master/docs/_data/sync/WardBoundaries.geojson"></script>